 \subsection{Numerical Results}

-In this subsection, we present {numerical evaluations} for our derived bounds, where involved duality bounds~\eqref{eq1:ubd_ecmc}, \eqref{eq2:ubd_ecmc} and \eqref{BCMC:duality} are numerically minimized over the allowed values of $\lambda_0,\cdots,\lambda_{\nt-1}$ and $\delta$.
+In this subsection, we present {numerical evaluations} for our derived {capacity results}, where {the} involved duality bounds~\eqref{eq1:ubd_ecmc}, \eqref{eq2:ubd_ecmc} and \eqref{BCMC:duality} are numerically minimized over the allowed values of $\lambda_0,\cdots,\lambda_{\nt-1}$ and $\delta$.

-Figure~\ref{fig:ECMC_capacity} depicts the derived lower and upper bounds for a $3 \times 1$ {EC-OIC} with ${\mathbf{h}}=\trans{\left(0.3,0.1,0.6\right)}$ and $\bm{\alpha}=\trans{\left(0.8,0.3,0.1\right)}$, {while} Figure~\ref{fig:BCMC_capacity} depicts the lower and upper bounds for a $3 \times 1$ {BC-OIC} with $\mathbf{h}=\trans{\left(0.3,0.2,0.5\right)}$ and $\bm{\alpha}=\trans{\left(0.5,0.3,0.2\right)}$. {In both figures, we present capacity upper bounds obtained by combining Propositions~\ref{BCMC:SISO_Ubd} and \ref{BCMC:MISO_Ubd} and existing upper bounds for the SISO OIC under a peak- and an average-intensity constraint~\cite{lapidothmoserwigger09_7} and the MISO OIC with a total average-intensity and per-antenna peak-intensity constraints~\cite{moserwangwigger18_3,li2018miso}.} Compared with existing capacity bounds, the duality-based upper bound gives better approximation on capacity at high SNR, and matches with the EPI-based lower bound asymptotically as SNR tends to infinity.
+Figure~\ref{fig:ECMC_capacity} depicts the derived lower and upper bounds for a $3 \times 1$ {EC-OIC} with ${\mathbf{h}}=\trans{\left(0.3,0.1,0.6\right)}$ and $\bm{\alpha}=\trans{\left(0.8,0.3,0.1\right)}$, {while} Figure~\ref{fig:BCMC_capacity} depicts the lower and upper bounds for a $3 \times 1$ {BC-OIC} with $\mathbf{h}=\trans{\left(0.3,0.2,0.5\right)}$ and $\bm{\alpha}=\trans{\left(0.5,0.3,0.2\right)}$. {In both figures, we present capacity upper bounds obtained by combining Propositions~\ref{BCMC:SISO_Ubd} and \ref{BCMC:MISO_Ubd} and existing upper bounds for the SISO OIC under a peak- and an average-intensity constraint~\cite{lapidothmoserwigger09_7} and the MISO OIC with a total average-intensity and per-antenna peak-intensity constraints~\cite{moserwangwigger18_3,li2018miso}.} Compared with existing capacity bounds, the duality-based upper bound gives better approximation on capacity at high SNR, and matches the EPI-based lower bound asymptotically as SNR tends to infinity.
 A noteworthy observation in Figure~\ref{fig:BCMC_capacity} is that the upper bound obtained by the SISO capacity (Proposition~\ref{BCMC:SISO_Ubd}) coincides with our duality upper bound~\eqref{BCMC:duality} at high SNR.
-This may be due to the fact that there exists some $\beta\in [\alpha_{\nt},\alpha_1] $ such that the maximum-entropy distribution of the relaxed SISO channel is $(\vect{h},\min\{\beta \bm{1},\bm{\alpha}\})$-decomposable, i.e., feasible to the considered {BC-OIC} as well.
+This {is} due to the fact that there exists some $\beta\in [\alpha_{\nt},\alpha_1] $ such that the maximum-entropy distribution of the relaxed SISO channel is $(\vect{h},\min\{\beta \bm{1},\bm{\alpha}\})$-decomposable, i.e., feasible to the considered {BC-OIC} as well.

-To better verify our derived asymptotic results at {low and high SNRs}, we further investigate $2 \times 1$ {EC-OICs and BC-OICs} with equal channel gains ${\vect{h}} = \trans{(\frac{1}{2},\frac{1}{2})}$ in Figure~5, whose results exhibit the symmetry property in terms of changing the order of $\bm{\alpha}$.
-As we see, {the asymptotic capacities at both low and high SNRs } decrease as $\bm{\alpha}$ tends to corner, while the results of the {BC-OIC} are Schur convex.
+To better verify our derived asymptotic results at {low and high SNRs}, we further investigate $2 \times 1$ {EC-OICs and BC-OICs} with equal channel gains ${\vect{h}} = \trans{(\frac{1}{2},\frac{1}{2})}$ in Figure~4, whose results exhibit the symmetry property in terms of changing the order of $\bm{\alpha}$.
+As we see, {for the EC-OIC both asymptotic capacities at low and high SNRs} decrease as $\bm{\alpha}$ tends to corner, while the results of the {BC-OIC} are Schur convex.